ShriramShanbhag/cardApp/README.md

 # Card App

 This is a React application bootstrapped with [Vite](https://vitejs.dev/).
-It uses a Json server backend deployed at [https://json-server-vercel-iota-blue.vercel.app](https://json-server-vercel-iota-blue.vercel.app)
+It uses a JSON Server backend deployed at [https://json-server-vercel-iota-blue.vercel.app](https://json-server-vercel-iota-blue.vercel.app)

 ## Live version
 The app is deployed at [https://super-concha-adc362.netlify.app/](https://super-concha-adc362.netlify.app/)